 Back in 2011, Jill Pyle co-founded Vegan Cuts (a popular snack and beauty box subscription service), and in 2015 decided to take her love of spiritual practices and make it into a cruelty-free box of its own.
 This monthly subscription box comes filled with an assortment of crystals, spiritual tools, soy candles, vegan chocolates, and so much more.

-Sisters, Erica and Sara Kubersky, founded this retail and online vegan shoe store in New York, before it expanded to Los Angeles.
+Sisters, Erica and Sara Kubersky, founded this retail and online vegan shoe store in New York.
 However, they didn’t just stop at selling a wide variety of quality footwear, they also sell T-shirts, books, and accessories like wallets and bags.
 Plus, they even opened an all vegan deli and market next door to their New York location, called Orchard Grocer.